Medical professionals generally are unable to navigate an antipsychotic withdrawal in an outpatient setting and also tend to lack the expertise.

 Antipsychotics are a variety of medications used primarily to manage psychosis, hallucinations, delusions and disordered thought.
-Though often effective at the onset, antipsychotics are typically not well tolerated for long-term use and often lead to significant unwanted side-effects.
-(1)
+Though often effective at the onset, antipsychotics are typically not well tolerated for long-term use and often lead to significant unwanted side effects.1

 A person is usually put on an antipsychotic when they have had a psychotic break, or when other medications fail to work.
-People that are medicated on these drugs are often unable to perform in life as they would like to, find it hard to set goals, and have difficulty perceiving reward in life.
+People who are medicated on these drugs are often unable to perform in life as they would like to, find it hard to set goals, and have difficulty perceiving reward in life.
 These side effects are commonly deemed better than continued visits to the hospital or loss of sleep in the case of extreme insomnia, so the person remains on the drug.

 These medications are typically prescribed for individuals who have been diagnosed with schizophrenia or bipolar disorder.
 In some cases, people take these medications for severe depression or anxiety.
-Side-effects of these medications can be quite severe, especially when these medications are taken long-term.
-(1) However, these adverse effects can be reduced and successfully overcome and antipsychotic withdrawal symptoms can be conquered with treatment.
+Side effects of these medications can be quite severe, especially when these medications are taken long-term.1 However, these adverse effects can be reduced and successfully overcome, and antipsychotic withdrawal symptoms can be conquered with treatment.

 Though these drugs can be necessary in extreme cases, antipsychotics are not the only solution for psychotic symptoms.
-To successfully taper people from antipsychotics, we have to do some preliminary work aimed towards discovering what the underlying problems may be.
+To successfully taper people from antipsychotics, we must do some preliminary work aimed towards discovering what the underlying problems may be.

-When the individual begins to feel the balance and sedation that the natural therapies and tapering provide, their medication can be reduced, slowly, and adjusted as needed.
+When the individual begins to feel the balance and sedation that the natural therapies and tapering provide, their medication can be reduced—slowly—and adjusted as needed.

 The answer is specific for each individual, but usually, there is an excess of dopamine.
 Dopamine is our “reward” neurochemical, and excess dopamine will make everything stimulating and can cause mania.
 This can result from neurotoxins stimulating the neurology.
-Before and during antipysychotic withdrawal, we work at correcting the source of symptoms.
+Before and during antipsychotic withdrawal, we work at correcting the source of symptoms.
 Exposure to toxins can be a factor to test for and address, and/or a genetic problem that could affect how that individual clears toxins.
 For instance, a poor methylator won’t be able to clear heavy metals and will accumulate them in nerve and brain tissue.
-A poor diet that leads to a deficit in essential nutrients such as Vitamin B6, Vitamin C, Niacin, Zinc, for instance, will have positive results when resolved.
+A poor diet that leads to a deficit in essential nutrients such as vitamin B6, vitamin C, niacin, and zinc, for instance, will have positive results when resolved.

 No drug can create new neurotransmitters.
 It may be helpful to have a better understanding of how antipsychotic drugs affect the neurochemistry.
 Antipsychotic drugs suppress or block the transmission of dopamine along nerve pathways.
-Dopamin is an excitatory neurochemical.
+Dopamine is an excitatory neurochemical.
 When dopamine is limited due to the use of an antipsychotic drug, the brain is altered at the synapse.
 The synapse is where one nerve talks to another.
 Dopamine excites the impulse of the originating nerve to the next nerve receptors.
 When the dopamine level is low, the neurology changes, and the body attempts to compensate for this shortfall, by making more dopamine receptors.
 With more receptors, the small amount of dopamine has the same stimulating effect (compensatory action) even in the presence of an antipsychotic.
 So the dosage is often increased, which brings on more side effects.